mikesol/wagsi/README.md

 ```

 ### control
-`control` must be defined as a function that accepts the external environment and a control parameter of type `T0` and outputs the control parameter of type `T1`, which may be equal to `T0`.
+`control` is a function that accepts the external environment and a control parameter of type `T0` and outputs the control parameter of type `T1`, which may be equal to `T0`.
 This function is called _once_ upon recompile and should only be used to give terms initial values or remove terms.
 It should not be used to incrementally update terms (you'll use graph for that).
 For example:

 ```purescript
 type CP0 = { volume0 :: Number }